 - 1 tbsp dried chili flakes/crushed red pepper

 - 2 tsp onion powder

-- Place all the ingredients in a spice grinder and process until chopped and mixed well.
+- Place all the ingredients in a spice grinder and process until the spices are ground well and blended properly.

 - Transfer the spice mix to an air-tight glass bottle and store in a cool, dark place.

 “This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.”